PrairieLearn/PrairieLearn/doc/question.md

 <p>This is some <strong>Markdown</strong> text.</p>
 ```

-A few special behaviors have been added to enable Markdown to work better within the PrairieLearn ecosystem.
+A few special behaviors have been added to enable Markdown to work better within the PrairieLearn ecosystem, as described below.

-### Code blocks
+## Markdown code blocks

 Fenced code blocks (those using triple-backticks <code>\`\`\`</code>) are rendered as `<pl-code>` elements, which will then be rendered as usual by PrairieLearn.
 These blocks support specifying language and highlighted lines, which are then passed to the resulting `<pl-code>` element.
 Consider the following markdown: